-- To be aware of this policy and the procedures for identifying, assessing and making provision for learners with SEND. - In line with the SEND Code of Practice, all teachers are teachers of SEND. - To be aware of the individual needs, including any SEND, of all learners they teach and provide an appropriately differentiated curriculum - To ensure good progress of all pupils in their class, including those with SEND.
+- To be aware of this policy and the procedures for identifying, assessing and making provision for learners with SEND. - In line with the SEND Code of Practice, all teachers are teachers of SEND. - To be aware of the individual needs, including any SEND, of all learners they teach and provide an appropriately differentiated curriculum - To ensure good progress of all pupils in their class, including those with SEND. - Ensuring SEND support is implemented in the classroom.

-- Ensuring SEND support is implemented in the classroom. - Regular liaison with parents / carers - Effective deployment of additional adults - Planning reflects the differentiated provision for learners with SEND - Writing and reviewing outcome-led plans for children on the SEND register - Liaising with outside agencies and implementing recommended strategies - Participating in Annual Reviews
+- To use the agreed school documentation and timetable to keep and share records of outcome-led targets, provision and progress - Regular liaison with parents / carers - Effective deployment of additional adults - Planning reflects the differentiated provision for learners with SEND - Liaising with outside agencies and implementing recommended strategies - Participating in Annual Reviews